AppView

 { event: 'join' | 'leave'; community: string; membership: string;}category_event

 Section titled “category_event”Events of this type are sent to clients when a category has been created, updated, or deleted.
-When the event is delete, the name and channelOrder can be omitted.
+When the event is delete, all data except the uri and event can be omitted.

 { event: 'upsert' | 'delete'; uri: string; community: string; name: string; channelOrder: string[];}channel_event

 Section titled “channel_event”Events of this type are sent to clients when a channel has been created, updated, or deleted.
-When the event is delete, the name, description, and type can be omitted.
+When the event is delete, all data except the uri and event can be omitted.

 { event: 'upsert' | 'delete' uri: string; community: string; name: string; description: string; type: string;}message_event

 Section titled “message_event”Events of this type are sent to clients when a message has been sent, edited, or deleted.
-When the event is delete, anything but the uri and channel can be omitted.
+When the event is delete, all data except the uri and event can be omitted.

 { event: 'upsert' | 'delete'; uri: string; channel: string; text: string; facets: facet[]; createdAt: string; indexedAt: string; edited: boolean; parent: string; attachments: blob[];}reaction_event